Kallas remains clear favourite to secure re-election as Estonian PM

 All bets are off on who is most likely to lead the next Estonian government: Kaja Kallas, the current prime minister and chairwoman of the liberal Reform party, is the runaway favourite to be re-elected this weekend.

-Tonis Saarts, Associate Professor of Comparative Politics at Tallinn University’s School of Governance, Law and Society (SOGOLAS), told bne IntelliNews that the reelection of Kallas is “very probable”.
+Tonis Saarts, Associate Professor of Comparative Politics at Tallinn University’s School of Governance, Law and Society (SOGOLAS), told bne IntelliNews that the re-election of Kallas is “very probable”.

 Support for Kallas has been boosted by her high-profile since Russia’s invasion of Ukraine, visibility that has made her talked about as a potential candidate for the next head of Nato.

-“Although, as the prime minister, she was neither popular nor very skillful in managing the various domestic crises, like energy, economy, and COVID-19 just a year ago, she became very quickly a very popular politician because of the dramatically changing geopolitical context and the war.
+“Although, as the prime minister, she was neither popular nor very skillful in managing the various domestic crises, like energy, economy and COVID-19 just a year ago, she became very quickly a very popular politician because of the dramatically changing geopolitical context and the war.
 A bit like Margaret Thatcher in the Falklands War.
 However, the context was pretty different,” the well-known Estonian analyst emphasises.

 Yet he cautions that other outcomes remain possible.
 “But we also have to be ready either for Martin Helme (chairman of the far-right EKRE party) or Juri Ratas (chairman of the Centre party) governments,” Saarts says.